More on HOW THE MOON REGAINED HER SHAPE

 Earlier this month, I posted Beverly Slapin's review of How the Moon Regained Her Shape.

-This praise is for its theme, which they say is about bullying.
-The sun bullies the moon.
+Reviewers like Heller's book because of its theme: bullying.
+The sun, in Heller's story, bullies the moon.
 In fact, there is a note on the final page of the book that says:

 Bullies: In this story, the sun bullies the moon.
 A bully is someone who is mean or hurts other children either physically or verbally.
 Sometimes the bully acts this way to get something or to feel important.
 Children who are being bullied often need the help and support of their friends, just as the moon does in this story.

-As I read the reviews and the note, I am reminded that fans of Touching Spirit Bear say its strength is that it helps kids learn and understand bullying and the consequences of bullying.
-The fact that it gets so much wrong about Tlingit culture is inconsequential.
-The bullying theme is far more important---to those fans.
+As I read reviews and the author's note, I am reminded that fans of Touching Spirit Bear say its strength is that it helps kids learn and understand bullying and the consequences of bullying.
+The fact that it gets so much wrong about Tlingit culture is inconsequential--to them.
+The bullying theme is far more important---to them.
+Ironically, I think we can call this dismissal of Native objections to misrepresentation a form of bullying!

-I anticipate that fans of How the Moon Regained Her Shape will say that its use educationally, to teach about the moon, or, to teach about bullying, are more important than the mess it makes of Native culture.
-And, that we Natives ought to feel good that our culture is used in such good ways.
+I anticipate that fans of How the Moon Regained Her Shape will say that its use to teach about the moon, or, to teach about bullying, are more important than the mess it makes of Native culture.
+They might even say that we Natives ought to feel good that our culture is used in such good ways.

 How the Moon Regained Her Shape is a success in the book world.
 The American Booksellers Association listed it as a "Book Sense Children's Pick" in 2006.
 It is listed in both, the "Accelerated Reader" and "Reading Counts" programs.